dominic-ks/bdvs-password-reset/readme.txt

   Security enhancements

  == Changelog ==
+ = 0.0.8 =
+ * fixed minor typos in docs
+ * added filter to use custom namespace
+ * fixed bug with time format filter
  = 0.0.7 =
  * PLEASE READ: SOME DEFAULT BEHAVIOUR HAS CHANGED:
  * Added maximum allowed failed attempts to validate a code before automatically expiring it, default has been set to 3